luisarizmendi/rh_edge_mgmt/docs/example/docs/s4-app-lifecycle-podman.md

 There is a webhook configured to trigger the deployments througt EDA that deploys the Quadlet apps if you push or change content in Gitea, so let's modify the port where one of the applications is published.

 1. Open Gitea and show the `rhde/prod/rhde_config/apps/podman/quadlet` folder.
 There will be the descriptors that will be created on the edge devices.
-You have one preloaded: `app_fuxa_scada.container`.
+You have one preloaded: `tailwind-pos.container`.
 Open that file and show the config (mainly the image and port).

 2. Here you have two options.
-First you can go into the AAP and run the Template "Create Quadlet APP" or you can change something (for example, change the port where it is published on the host, from `PublishPort=1881:1881`to `PublishPort=1882:1881`) on the descriptor on Gitea and see how EDA gets the Job launched for you.
+First you can go into the AAP and run the Template "Create Quadlet APP" or you can change something (for example, change the port where it is published on the host, from `PublishPort=8000:80`to `PublishPort=8001:80`) on the descriptor on Gitea and see how EDA gets the Job launched for you.
 If you choose the second option remember to open first the "Jobs" page in the AAP so people can see how the Job is auto-launched.
+This change will affect the `kiosk-demo` since it uses the application that is published in port 8000, if you want to show again the app in the `kiosk-mode` remember to rollback to port `8000`

   >**Note**
   >